-Watch US Police Instructor Teams use DART Range in their Advanced Firearms Training class and listen to law enforcement agencies who discuss their reasons for using DART Range to augment their firearms training.
+This video features interviews with law enforcement agencies who discuss their reasons for using DART to augment their firearms training.

 DART Range has a flexible lighting system that allows you to simulate virtually any lighting condition.
-You’ll notice that all changes to lighting and shadows occur in real-time as you move the mouse.
+All changes to lighting and shadows occur in real-time as you move the mouse.
 Using DART’s time-of-day slider the position of the sun can be set to noon, midnight, or anything in between.
-Notice that shadows and ambient light update automatically as the time-of-day slider is adjusted.
+Shadows and ambient light update automatically as the time-of-day slider is adjusted.

-Target behaviors are powerful settings that will cause a target to behave in a certain way if/when certain conditions are met.
+Behaviors are powerful settings that will cause a target, prop, or video sequence to behave in a certain way if and when certain conditions are met.
+For example, a character can return fire if they are shot in the leg, or a flat target can appear once a certain amount of time has passed.
 Even though they are powerful, behaviors are very easy to use with simple sliders controlling most of the action.
-In this video, there are three examples of different behaviors.

-Using a flexible 3D system instead of pre-recorded video gives DART range several advantages over traditional firearms simulators, such as the ability to change perspective and viewpoints as shown in these examples.
+Using a flexible 3D system instead of pre-recorded video gives DART several advantages over traditional firearms simulators, such as the ability to change perspective as shown in these examples.